 1. Varsity Blues (1999)

-Be careful if there are young kids watching...they may giggle every time you put whipped cream on a pumpkin pie, and when they go back to school on Monday, their teacher might wonder why they're looking at them funny.
+Be careful if there are young kids watching...when they go back to school after watching this one, their teacher might wonder why they're looking at them funny.

 2. Little Giants (1994)

 One of Rick Moranis' last roles before he retired from the limelight, this gem also stars an always awesome Ed O'Neill and a cute little Devon Sawa.